Overview

 Drag data columns into the corresponding cells, as shown in the following figure.

-The following table introduces the cell setting in detail.
+The following table introduces the cell settings in detail.

 The following figure shows the preview effect.
 Each card has complete information, with blank split rows between cards.